 Rising terrorist attacks are continuing to threaten the fledgling Burkinabè democracy.
 After Burkina Faso overthrew its authoritarian leader Blaise Compaoré in 2014 and elected Roch Marc Christian Kaboré in 2015, the country was full of hope with its first civilian head of government in fifty years.
 However, terrorist attacks two months after the election in Ouagadougou by the Mali-based Al-Qaeda in the Islamic Maghreb (AQIM) and Iyad Ag Ghaly’s Group for Support of Islam and Muslims (JNIM) ushered in a new challenge and dampened the hope for a new politically liberalized Burkina Faso.
 Since 2015, violence has been escalating, and Burkina Faso must cope with domestic security threats and attempt to consolidate its newly-founded democratic institutions simultaneously.
 As challenging as these issues are, their success is crucial for the survival of the state.
-If Burkina Faso is not able to maintain and fortify its democracy, the terrorist groups will attack more frequently and increase instability.
+If Burkina Faso’s democracy continues to slip, the terrorist groups will be emboldened to expand their territory and increase instability.

 Incumbent President Kaboré won reelection in Burkina Faso’s November 2020 elections with 58% of the vote, dashing his opponents’ hopes for a run-off.
 Despite the opposition asserting that the election was marred by fraud, irregularities, and bribery, the Economic Community of West African States (ECOWAS), the African Union, and independent observers stated that the elections were the most open for years.
 The transparent, nonviolent elections were an important victory for Burkina Faso in their fight against terrorist groups because the failure of these elections would have given these insurgent groups a foothold.